abdulbadii/smart-directories-navigation/README.md

 g 00
 clean up all dir. stack

-g <Bash CLI>
+g \<Bash command line\>
-Any CLI executable, its argument may be obtained from the dir. stack by index reference In purpose of get more selection of that dir, append // at cli so that it won't be immediately executed but instead will get into readline. ready to do completion job
+Any CLI executable, its argument may be obtained from the dir. stack by index reference In purpose of get more selection of that dir, append // at CLI so that it won't be immediately executed, but instead it will get into readline, is ready to do what Bash command prompt is, e.g. auto completion, etc